> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 Rafting for beginners, a good way to have a side of adventure without risk.

-Among the essentials, a good mosquito repellent, you will not be spared in the forest.
-Rest assured, in these areas around Chiang Mai, there is no malaria, however, il There may be other diseases linked to the bites of these insects. (dengue fever, zika, chikungunya, although cases remain quite rare concerning these two last).
-Bring sunscreen and a hat is a good idea.
+Among the essentials, a good mosquito repellent, in the forest, you will not be spared.
+Rest assured, in these areas around Chiang Mai, there is no malaria, however, there can be other diseases linked to the bites of these insects (dengue, zika, chikungunya, although cases remain quite rare concerning the latter two).
+Bring sunscreen and a hat is not too much.

 dense forest trek chiang mai - thailand